sigfault-byte/LegitURL/README.md

 - 🟥 **Red = Unsafe**
   Poor security, risky behavior, or suspicious patterns.
   Doesn’t always mean scam — but if you don’t know the site, don’t waste your time.
-  **They didn’t even try to protect you, or they rely on the browser to cover for them.**
+  **The server didn’t even try to protect users — or it relies on the browser to cover for its weaknesses.**

 - 🟧 **Orange = Suspicious**
   Mixed signals: some good, some weak.